-Forty undulators, 37 quadrupole magnets, 38 support and motion systems, and complete undulator system controls were designed, prototyped, tested, constructed, and delivered to SLAC.
-Final undulator tuning and fiducialization are in progress and proceeding well at SLAC, and component installation in the LCLS tunnel is well underway.
+Forty undulators, 37 laminated quadrupole magnets, 38 precision support and motion systems, and complete undulator system controls were designed, prototyped, tested, and constructed by Argonne.
+All components were delivered to SLAC.
+Final undulator tuning and fiducialization are ongoing at SLAC, and component installation in the LCLS tunnel is well underway.